Jewish Currents: Publication history

-In 2018, the magazine gained a new editorial team composed entirely of millennial Jews.
+In 2018, the magazine hired a new editorial team composed entirely of millennial Jews.

+As of 2022, the magazine had 5,200 print subscribers and more than a million online readers each year.
+Its budget is $1.6 million, drawing on its $1 million endowment as well as contributions from individuals and foundations to support 12 full-time staffers.
+Arielle Angel is editor-in-chief.

+In 2021, the magazine apologized to readers for running an advertisement for the Dorot Fellowship, a leadership training program in Israel for American Jews.
+Some on the left said the ad was proof that the magazine was secretly Zionist.

+Editorial position

 Concentrating on breaking news, analysis, culture, art and more, the magazine is aimed at progressive Jews, and to be the voice of that community in the broader American left.
 Jewish Currents' relaunch in 2018 resulted in the rapid growth of the magazine and its community across the US and internationally.
 Bernie Sanders wrote an essay for the revamped magazine on his relationship with Judaism.
 Alongside a book review by Judith Butler, the magazine drew attention with pieces by these high-profile individuals.

+The magazine emerged as a leading voice of the American Jewish left.
+Its editorial voice, led by contributors such as Peter Beinart, is strongly critical of Israel and advocates positions such as the Palestinian right of return, and boycotting Israeli businesses in the occupied West Bank.